xebialabs/xl-release-stress-tests/README.md

 Example :

-    ./gradlew :runner:run -PbaseUrl=http://localhost:5516 -Psimulation=RealisticSimulation -Pusername=admin -Ppassword=password
+    ./gradlew :runner:run -PbaseUrl=http://localhost:5516 -Psimulation=stress.RealisticSimulation -Pusername=admin -Ppassword=password

 ## Performances Reports

 The performance reports are generated in the **runner/reports** directory.

-Each simulation execution will generate a separate report
+Each simulation execution will generate a separate report folder, you can browse there and open file `index.html` to view the Gatling report.